npsquared/3253_TermProject/README.md

 ![Image description](https://github.com/npsquared/3253_TermProject/blob/master/images/model_plot.PNG)

 As we can see, the CNN model did not perform that great.
 We ended with a validation accuracy of ~70%.
 Which isn't that great.
 Looks like including all 345 classes might have been too ambitious for 10,000 sample images.

+### Future Consideration for model improvement

+One way to possibly improve the existing CNN model is by using Transfer Learning.
+More data can be fed to the existing CNN model to retrain it using saved weights.
+This will make training more efficient and produce better accuracy.

+Another approach to making a better performing model is by using Recurrent Neural Networks to build the model instead of CNN.

+We now believe that it may have been a little over-ambitious trying to train a model to classify 345 images with only 10000 samples each and no GPU available to quickly train models.